Trump administration weighs sending migrants to Libya and Rwanda, sources say

 In addition to sending migrants with criminal records, Trump officials are also hoping to enter formal negotiations with Libya to strike a so-called safe third country agreement, which would allow the US to send asylum seekers apprehended at the US border to Libya, according to one of the sources.
 No decision has been made yet, and it’s unclear which nationalities would be eligible.

+A State Department spokesperson said they do not discuss the details of diplomatic communications.
+The spokesperson added that the department is “working globally to implement the Trump Administration’s immigration policies.”

-CNN reached out to the State Department and a representative for Libyan Gen. Saddam Haftar, who was in Washington for talks with officials this week, for comment.
+CNN reached out to a representative for Libyan Gen. Saddam Haftar, who was in Washington for talks with officials this week, for comment.
+The State Department and a Libyan official said his meetings were not about deportations.

+“The meetings with the Libyan delegation in Washington this week were not about deportations,” a department spokesperson said.

+A Libyan official told CNN: “Deporting migrants to Libya was never discussed.
+This did not happen.
+Everything we talked about was as published on the official agenda.”

 Trump officials have previously tried to strike safe third country agreements with countries in the Western hemisphere to ease the burden on the US asylum system and stem migration to the United States.
 The Trump administration has also moved to expand cooperation to include working with countries to detain people removed from the United States, including most recently with El Salvador.